ruizdurazo/ruizdurazo/notes/on-javascript-typescript/index.md

 ## [JS] How to sort an object: Sort

 This is kind of dumb, but it can be done.
-This is impossible in Python because dictionaries in Python don't care about the order of the keys, they get stored in a hash tree.
+This is impossible in Python because dictionaries in Python don’t care about the order of the keys, they get stored in a hash tree.

 ```js
 // For numbers